whatsapp-flutter/whatsapp-flutter.github.io/docs/methods/interactives/send-replay-button.md

 ## headerInteractive

-Header is part of message, which will be shown in top of message.
+The header is part of the message, shown at the top.

 Supports the following types: